Like sanity at a One Nation convention, this blog hasn’t been afforded much regard of late.

 Set in Melbourne’s hard boiled north with a distinctive ’80’s backing track, Undercurrents melds love, life, loss and heroism into a tumultuous coming-of-age tale.

 At the core is Jack McIvor, 15, dealing both with events at the notorious Gunnamatta surf beach and the forces of human nature.
 Between waves of discontent, a crashing cover drive and the alluring prospect of one Katrina Jensen provide Jack at least two reasons to fight the tide.

 Meanwhile, Jack’s father Mick soldiers on with his own demons bubbling just below the surface.
 Alas, attempts to alleviate an escalating domestic dispute next-door set the McIvors on a collision course with another deadly threat.

 Well, that’s the gist of it.
-Hopefully if you’ve made it this far you might feel inclined to click the link below and give Undercurrents a free trial.
+Hopefully if you’ve made it this far you might feel inclined to click the link below and grant Undercurrents a look via this link.